 - Spent fuel storage management

 A review of recent developments focusing on safety issues in the operating plants and the near-term deployment of new plants will be among the topics of discussion to be emphasized.
 At the end of each day, there will be a panel discussion consisting of that day’s lecturers to answer questions.

 Takeaways from this course include:

 - Describing the safety and regulatory issues of operating nuclear reactors in the U.S. and other countries.

 - Assessing new developments in nuclear plant safety, such as risk-informed operations, extended life operation, and high performance fuel.

 - Examining advanced reactors, and their safety characteristics.

 - Describing the issues of fuel storage and licensing of spent fuel repository.

 The Nuclear Plant Safety course is intended for degree-holding engineers and scientists who have some knowledge of nuclear facility technology and who are or will be participating directly in the design, construction, operation, or regulatory safety review of nuclear installations such as large or small modular power reactors.
-It will be of particular interest to technically trained representatives of the electrical power utility industry, Nuclear Regulatory commissions, Department of Energy facilities, reactor or reactor component fabricators, safety evaluators, and other technically trained personnel interested in obtaining an overall view of reactor safety.
+It will be of particular interest to technically trained representatives of the electrical power industry from utilities and vendors, Nuclear Regulatory commissions, Department of Energy facilities, reactor or reactor component fabricators, safety evaluators, and other technically trained personnel interested in obtaining an overall view of reactor safety.

 Laptops (or tablets) with the ability to display PDF files are required for this course.